The Mandatory World Tour

-The Mandatory World Tour (also known as the Return of the Mandatory World Tour) is the 12th concert tour by American recording artist, "Weird Al" Yankovic.
+The Mandatory World Tour (renamed The Return of the Mandatory World Tour in later legs) was the 12th concert tour by American recording artist, "Weird Al" Yankovic.
 Launched in 2015, the tour supports the singer's 14th studio album, Mandatory Fun (2014).
 Running for two years, the tour played nearly 200 shows in North America, Europe and Australasia.

 Background

 Yankovic announced the tour in January 2015 via his Twitter account.
 The tweet featured a 30-second ad, styled as a propaganda film, calling the show, "the greatest musical spectacle ever seen".
 The tour predominately played in the United States, with a handful of dates in Canada, Europe, Australia and New Zealand.
 Along with standalone gigs, Yankovic also played music festivals, state and county fairs.
 At the end of 2015, the tour placed 122nd on Pollstar's annual year end list, earning 8.2 million.
 In 2016, the singer added additional shows marked as the "Return of the Mandatory World Tour".
 Yankovic remarked many fans were upset that he didn't play certain territories, stating: "They forgot the show was mandatory".
 The shows in 2016 placed 159th on Pollstar's annual year end list, making $7.1 million, bringing the total earned to $15.3 million.